julian-matthews/information-availability-risk/README.md

 1. [**R**](https://www.r-project.org/)

 ## Data description
-Data-sets are arranged in a systematic manner to aid analysis.
-Here, I will refer to the file `all_responses.csv`
+Behavioural datasets (.csv files) are arranged in a systematic manner to aid analysis:
 1. `exp_version`: the experiment in our study; EXP1, EXP2, or EXP3
 2. `subject_num`: the unique ID for each of 71 participant across out experiments
 3. `trial_num`: the trial number from 1 to 180